Elijah-Kamski/Conway-s-Game-of-Life-Colored/README.md

 - Click the Random button to generate a random configuration of cells.
 - Click the Reset button to reset the grid and prompt for new dimensions and refresh rate.
 - Click the Clear button to clear all cells from the grid.

+## Color
+In this implementation, the color of each live cell changes based on the average color of its living neighbors.
+This feature adds an aesthetic and dynamic element to the simulation, allowing for visual representation of cell interactions and providing a more engaging experience.
+The colors are represented using RGB values, giving each cell a unique appearance depending on its neighbors.
+The color of the cell is always rounded to one of the following:

+    {255, 0, 0},     // Red
+		{255, 127, 0},   // Orange
+		{255, 255, 0},   // Yellow
+		{0, 255, 0},     // Green
+		{0, 0, 255},     // Blue
+		{75, 0, 130},    // Indigo
+		{148, 0, 211}    // Violet

+  Were the colors not be rounded, the game colors would always end in gray-like tones, making the game more dull and less appealing.